Struct biodivine_lib_bdd::Bdd

 (internal) Get the conditioning variable of the node at a specified location.

-Note that this also technically works for terminals, but the returned BddVariable
+Note that this also technically works for terminals, but the returned BddVariable is

-not valid in this Bdd
+not valid in this Bdd.

 sourcepub(crate) fn mk_false(num_vars: u16) -> Bdd